cgoncalves94/entity-recognition-frontend/README.md

-# NLP Frontend for Tech Entity Recognition
+# Frontend for Tech Entity Recognition

 This React application serves as the frontend interface for the Tech Entity Recognition project, providing a user-friendly web interface for submitting text for NLP processing, including technology entity recognition, topic classification, and technology recommendations.
 It interacts with the FastAPI backend to deliver a seamless experience for users looking to leverage NLP and ML techniques in technology analysis.